15 Types of Hummingbirds Found in the United States

 Courtesy Erica Rivas

 Only in recent decades has the Anna’s hummingbird become the most abundant type of hummingbird of the Pacific states.
 Moreover, it is the only type of hummingbird that remains year-round in the Northwest.
 This colorful recent arrival has greatly expanded its breeding range, which was once limited to the mountains of southern and central California.
 So new to the Northwest is the Anna’s hummingbird that it has not had time to evolve a migration pattern southward for winter; so it simply stays put, adapting to Northwest winters.
 The male Anna’s hummer is one of the singing species, proudly belting out his screechy courtship song at any time of year.
 The male Anna’s can beam like a colorful flashlight when the bird turns its head to the right angle to catch the light.
-Get the essential guide to hummingbird food.

 Courtesy Gregory Plank

 In the same genus as the ruby-throated hummingbird that breeds in the eastern half of the United States, the intriguing black-chinned hummingbird is a species at home in various habitats of the West.
 The male’s mostly black throat gives this species its common name, but just the right turn of the head, in the proper light, startlingly reveals a narrow, rich blue-violet gorget bordering the black.
 Black-chinned hummers are tail waggers—their tail is almost always twitching when they hover to feed, a behavior that can help distinguish females from similar species.
 Learn about the life of a female hummingbird.